 Research project TIRCON

-TIRCON was an international research project in which Hoffnungsbaum e.V. acted as an important partner.
+TIRCON was an international research project in which Hoffnungsbaum e.V. as an important partner.

 From November 2011 to October 2015, TIRCON was dedicated to the rare neurological disease group NBIA and stands for "Treat Iron-Related Childhood-Onset Neurodegeneration".
-The project was funded over four years by the European Union's 7th Research Framework Program.
-The official project website can be found at: www.tircon.eu and a project overview is provided by the downloadable Brochure.
+The project was funded over a period of four years by the 7th Framework Programme of the European Union.
+The official project website can be found at: www.tircon.eu and a project overview can be found in the downloadable Brochure.

 During the four years, important research projects for the future were launched: